Kern Community Foundation Scholarship FAQs

 How do I prepare to work on the Kern Futures Common Scholarship Application?

-Our Kern Futures Common Scholarship Application is open to graduating high school students in Kern County with an overall GPA of a 2.0 or higher, looking to pursue higher education.
-You are able to preview the application prior to entering any information.
+Our Kern Futures Common Scholarship Application is open to graduating high school students in Kern County with an overall GPA of 2.0 or higher who are pursuing higher education.
+You can preview the application before entering any information.

-Please note that our online application system, designed by Foundant Technologies, works best using the Google Chrome browser, but will work on any up-to-date web browser.
+Please note that our online application system, designed by Foundant Technologies, works best with the Google Chrome browser but will work with any up-to-date web browser.

 What types of scholarships are offered by Kern Community Foundation?

 Scholarships are available for graduating high school seniors through our Common Scholarship Application for Graduating High School Students.
-Many scholarships are renewable (as applicable through the renewal application) for Continuing College Students who are pursuing a two-year or four-year degree through accredited community colleges, four-year universities, and career/technical schools in the United States.
+Many scholarships are renewable (as applicable through the renewal application) for Continuing College Students pursuing a two-year or four-year degree at accredited community colleges, four-year universities, or career/technical schools in the United States.

 Do I need to pick which scholarships at Kern Community Foundation I’m applying for?

-No, our Online Common Scholarship Application will enter you into the running for all of the scholarships held at Kern Community Foundation.
-You spend your time submitting the best application you can, we will fit you into every opportunity you qualify for.
+No, our Online Common Scholarship Application will enter you into the running for all scholarships administered by Kern Community Foundation.
+You spend your time submitting the best application you can; we will fit you into every opportunity you qualify for.
 One application, multiple opportunities.

 Can I apply for and receive more than one scholarship?

 Our Common Scholarship Application consists of one application that will best match you to the scholarship(s) that you are eligible to receive.
-In some cases, there have been students that receive multiple scholarships through our one-application process.
+In some cases, students have received multiple scholarships through our one-application process.
 If you are awarded multiple scholarships, you may accept them.
-To apply CLICK HERE.
+To apply, CLICK HERE.

 How many scholarships and how much money do you award each year?

-The number of scholarships that we award and the amount of each award varies by scholarship from year to year.
-In 2022, we awarded over $200,000 in scholarships to over 120 Kern County students.
+The number of scholarships we award and the amounts of each vary from year to year.
+In 2025, we awarded over $1.1 million in scholarships to over 389 Kern County students.

 How much does it cost to apply for a scholarship?